projectara/greybus-spec/source/bridged_phy.rst

     =======  ==============  =======  ==========      ===========================
     0        size            2        Number          Size in bytes of received data 2        flags           1        Bit mask        :ref:`uart-receive-data-status-flags`
-    3        data            *size*   Characters      1 or more bytes of received data
+    3        data            *size*   Data            1 or more bytes of received data
     =======  ==============  =======  ==========      ===========================

 ..